 GIS may be determined as the integration of computer and software with spatially referred digital data so that storage, retrieval, manipulation, analysis stages and display all forms of geographically referenced information.
 GIS is a computer assisted system that can input, store, retrieve, analyse & display geographically referenced information useful for management's decision making.
 Thus, GIS is a toolbox to analyze spatial data.
 Burrough (1986) defined GIS as one of powerful data set designed to gather, store, make changes and transformation and show reality data in spatial base.
 Clarke (1995) defined that GIS is a computer system used for the purposes of gathering, storing, regaining, analyzing and presenting spatial data.
 Therefore, it can be concluded that GIS is a tool that created to solve special matters.
 The usage of GIS in social science still scanty but has a big potential especially in fisheries monitoring.
 Thus, studying demographic research using GIS is referring to two different phenomena in a same geographical spatial location, including individuals as a phenomenon and other type of phenomena such as house, farm, road, river or forest that stays evenly in geographic spatial.
 The individual people data will be integrated with other spatial object for an example the home address or small unit of survey data.
 It is different compared to physical objects such as a roads, as it's difficult to predict the real location of an individual person.
 Otherwise, the complete and reliable database is the most important component in GIS where GIS covers the data model attribute and spatial data.
 Clarke (1997) claimed that GIS could integrate the attribute data model and spatial data model which later on can be integrated with sharing ID.
-Without a reliable database, GIS is useless.
 The ability of analysing and visualizing the agricultural environment and workflows in the GIS has proven to be very beneficial to the farming industry.
-On the other hand, GIS plays an important and increasing role in the agricultural production throughout the world by helping farmers to increase their farm production, reduce farm costs and manage their land more efficiently at the same time.